 7 Things- I Learned My First Day Blogging

 - Keep track of hours worked: My blog is a business and I need to be accountable for my time.
-I decided to use the same notebook that I kept track of my time for my remote computer job, and made a new date, time, hours worked and description of what I was accomplishing during that time period.
+I decided to use the same notebook that I kept track of my time for my remote computer job and made a new date, time, hours worked and description of what I was accomplishing during that time period.

-- Make a To Do List: Make a list of things I need to complete on my blog, with the timeline, I need to have them accomplished to get to web launch day.
+- Make a To-Do List: Make a list of things I need to complete on my blog, with the timeline, I need to have them accomplished to get to web launch day.

 - Remove distractions: I became instantly distracted by the pile of dishes.
 I like to be creative in a clean and tidy environment.
 Tonight, I will make sure the kitchen is neat and clean so I won’t be distracted tomorrow.
-I also don’t check my email, facebook, or have the television on during work times.
+I also don’t check my email, Facebook, or have the television on during work times.

-- Create time blocks: I as my own boss, I can be FLEXIBLE about organizing my 3-4 hour per day of blogging and website setup. *during this time of setting up my blog, I expect to dedicate 4 hours per day on my blog, after launching my blog I will plan to spend 2-3 hours per day, 4-5 days a week for the first year and growing to working about 10-15 hours per week adding content.
+- Create time blocks: I as my own boss, I can be FLEXIBLE about organizing my 3-4 hour per day of blogging and website setup. *During this time of setting up my blog, I expect to dedicate 4 hours per day on my blog, after launching my blog I will plan to spend 2-3 hours per day, 4-5 days a week for the first year and growing to work about 10-15 hours per week adding content.
 Many beginning bloggers reported spending less time per week due to their work outside the home.

 - Learn the blogging craft: Many bloggers turn to other successful bloggers or courses to help them set up and begin to blog.
-I am currently working through Start a Mom Blog’s, Blog by Number course and it has been invaluable to learning how to go from researching your blog niche, to setting up the blog, getting hosting, a domain name and more.
+I am currently working through Start a Mom Blog’s, Blog by Number course and it has been invaluable to learning how to go from researching your blog niche to setting up the blog, getting hosting, a domain name and more.

 - Surround yourself with positive people: My close friends are people who are inherently positive.
 They are my inner circle.
-My inner circle want to see me succeed and get excited about my successes.
+My inner circle wants to see me succeed and get excited about my successes.
 Those are the people I want around me.
 I texted my two closest friends to let them know I made the jump to working as a blogger.
 I got a lot of encouragement and we are going to get together to celebrate my 6 month blogging anniversary.
-I also like to give encouragement to people trying to get out of the rat race, so if you don’t have a big inner circle of positive people who uplift you, find me on facebook here.
+I also like to give encouragement to people trying to get out of the rat race, so if you don’t have a big inner circle of positive people who uplift you, find me on Facebook here.
 Send me a message about 3 goals you have and 3 actions you are taking to reach those goals.

 - Wash, Rinse and Repeat: Successful blogging doesn’t happen overnight.
 It is the culmination of many blogging days of pushing that boulder up the blogging hill.
-Don’t compare your journey to another bloggers journey.
+Don’t compare your journey to another blogger’s journey.
 Keep believing and keep writing and working on your blog.
 An average of 81% of people who start a blog never, continue past the first few months.
 You are worthy!

 Today, was an exciting moment for me to officially start devoting my time to this blog.
 I kept up the creative thinking while scraping ice off my driveway(it was a good day to stay home), walking on the treadmill, and taking my shower(where you literally wash, rinse and repeat.)